gubby124/Ultimateapp/README.md

-a app i am working on with chatgpt
+an app i am working on with chatgpt